 He achieved his master’s degree in Management & Leadership from Webster University in the spring of 2018.
 His undergraduate degree is in Emergency Management from Grand Canyon University.
 Mike holds many certifications in emergency management, fire service executive planning, & disaster response through the National Fire Academy, & Emergency Management Institute.

-The Metro West Fire Protection District provides media representatives access to information related to emergency and business related matters related to the area we serve.
-We work diligently to be an effective and collaborative partner while respecting those impacted by the emergency or matter in question.
+The Metro West Fire Protection District provides media representatives access to information for emergency and non-emergency matters.
+Our team works diligently to be an effective and collaborative partner while respecting those impacted by the emergency or matter in question.

-Members of the media who have questions regarding breaking news and emergency incidents should contact the Metro West Fire Protection District.
-For routine media inquiries or interview requests, please fill out the contact form below and describe your request with as much detail as you can provide.
+Members of the media with questions regarding breaking news and emergency incidents should contact email@example.com or call 636-262-3044.
+For routine media inquiries or interview requests, please email firstname.lastname@example.org and describe your request.

 Public Information Officers